 1. Open the Command Prompt.

 2. The most important thing to know how to access your ADB folder via commands.
 This is done with the cd (change directory) command.
-So if (on Windows) your SDK folder is called android-SDK and it’s in your root (c:) directory or you can keep “android-SDK” folder in any other directory like D, E and more.
+So if (on Windows) your SDK folder is called android-SDK and it’s in your root (c:) directory or you can keep the “android-SDK” folder in any other directory like D, E, and more.

 C:\Users\(Username)> cd Platforms-tools

 C:\Users\(Username)\Platforms-tools> ADB devices

 If everything is set up properly, you will see a list of devices attached as shown in the below figure:

 Now you require to type the command “adb logcat AndroidRuntime:E *:S” to get the crash logs of the android applications.
 You can see crash logs in the below image:

 In the above figure, the highlighted content is exhibited “Command to take crash” and crash logs.
 So you can report the error to a developer to get it fixed.
 This is the main step of this article.

 Though there are many advantages, I am going to explain one which can be used to install the android applications.
 It will be good for you if you will install the “.apk” file via ADB rather than doing manually.
 So you need to follow below steps: